 If you know someone who is uncharacteristically irritable, distant, or in any other way unlike themselves, then it is compassion and not complaint that is in order.
 People will hide things from us as an act of love.

 They won’t want to worry us or let us down, or cause us or themselves to feel unloved.
-This is because we get angry when they worry us, we make them feel guilty when they let us down and we withhold affection in spiteful ways.
+People also hide like that because we get angry when they worry us.
+We tend to lead them toward feeling guilty when they let us down, and we can withhold affection in spiteful ways.

 Rather than get angry about negative changes in behaviour, we would be better off being aware, open and compassionate.
 Negative behaviour will always be born in negative thinking.
 To change the thinking we must create a safe environment that will encourage others to share their burdens with us, thereby lightening their own load.

 Life is hard and everyone has periods when they are carrying very heavy loads.
-The next time you want to get mad at someone for letting you down, maybe stop to ask if you haven’t let them down by expecting the best of them when they do not have the necessary resources.
+The next time we want to get mad at someone for letting us down, maybe stop to ask if we haven’t possibly let them down by expecting the best of them when they do not have the necessary resources.